-A new lot hits the family drama surrounding Lalu and son
+A new low hits the family drama surrounding Lalu and son

 Patna, Dec 28: The marital dispute between Lalu Prasad's elder son Tej Pratap Yadav and Aishwarya Roy touched a new low with her father, RJD MLA Chandrika Roy refusing to allow unloading of vehicles laden with her personal belongings for fear that incriminating objects might have been concealed in it to frame his family.